mxr612/Notes/CCLC2204 Literary Appreciation/ShortStory.md

 **Verbal irony:** When something is said that is the opposite of what it meant.

-**Situational irony:** when what actually happens is the opposite of what is expected.
+**Situational irony:** When what actually happens is the opposite of what is expected.

-**Dramatic irony:** when the readers know something that other characters don’t know.
+**Dramatic irony:** When the readers know something that other characters don’t know.

 #### What’s the “irony” in Glaspell’s “A Jury of Her Peers”?